rst2pdf/rst2pdf.github.io/README.rst

    The output files are in the ``build/html/`` directory as HTML.

+   Some warnings may be visible, but if the output ends with "build succeeded" then the website was built.

 3. (optional) Preview the files with ``python -m http.server -d build/html/``.